Sparkassen Immobilien AG: significant EBIT improvement of more than EUR 110m

 Rental income up by 18.8%.

-Stock exchange listed Sparkassen Immobilien AG (Bloomberg: SPI:AV, Reuters: SIAG.VI) is publishing its annual results for 2010.
-The strategy of diversifying into different property use types and regions has proved to be the right one, particularly in light of the varying speeds at which property markets recovered in 2010.
-Thanks to the widely diversified portfolio, S IMMO Group’s total revenues increased to EUR 174.9m.
-EBIT for the year ended as at 31 December 2010 improved by more than EUR 110m to EUR 60.5m.
+Fellow Management Board member Ernst Vejdovszky adds: “Our strategy of diversifying into different property use types and regions has proved to be the right one, particularly in light of the varying speeds at which property markets recovered in 2010.
+Thanks to our widely diversified portfolio, S IMMO Group’s total revenues increased to EUR 174.9m.
+EBIT for the year ended 31 December 2010 improved by more than EUR 110m to EUR 60.5m.”

 Development projects to the value of over EUR 500m completed

 Management Board member Friedrich Wachernig comments: “We invested more than EUR 500m in our development projects, and are proud to have completed and opened them successfully – despite the sometimes very testing market conditions.
 2010 will be remembered as the year in which Sparkassen Immobilien AG completed the largest development projects in its history to date.”

 The Group opened Sun Plaza and Serdika Center, the largest shopping centres in Bucharest and Sofia, respectively.
 The residential and office building Neutor 1010 in Vienna, with the renowned Austrian office furniture manufacturer Bene as its main tenant, was also officially inaugurated.
 Almost all of the 34 luxury apartments have already been sold for top prices.
 The office complex Galvaniho 4, located between Bratislava’s city centre and its airport, was also completed and was fully let at its official opening on 31 March 2011.